LSDOlab/omtools/docs/_src_docs/examples/getting_started/implicit_with_subsystems.rst

 Implicit Relationships with Subsystems
 ======================================

-Residual expressions may depend on the result of a subsystem.
+Residual variables may depend on the result of a subsystem.
 For example, the solution to a quadratic equation depends on the coefficients, but one of those coefficients may not be constant, and may depend on a subsystem.